![]() |

 Academic.
 Writer.
 Activist.
 Photographer.

 When possible I combine my overlapping interests, but often I go off in different directions.
 In general I aim more for breadth - linking different things together - than for digging deeper and deeper into a narrower subject.
-I also have a related blog and photo site.
+I used to have a blog (no longer functional) and still have a photo site (occasionally current).

 In 1998 I retired early from a job as professor of legal studies and psychology at the University of Illinois at Springfield (formerly called Sangamon State University, a much more interesting place).
 Much of my academic work addresses the interconnections among psychology, law, and justice.
 Using a perspective building on anarchism and critical psychology, I'm especially concerned about mainstream psychology's support for an unjust status quo.
 The second edition of my co-edited book Critical Psychology: An Introduction was published in 2009.